rbisdorff/Digraph3/docSphinx/tutorial.rst

    Terminal kernel ['a3','a7'] restricted adjacency table

-Again, we notice that this terminal kernel is only weakly independent.
+Again, we notice that this terminal pre-kernel is indeed only weakly independent.
 The corresponding bipolar-valued membership vector may be computed as follws.

 >>> gcd.computeBadChoices(Comments=True)
 --> kernel: frozenset({'a3', 'a7'})